anhailee/SQL_Banking_Credit_Segment_Exploration/README.md

 WHERE DK.DAUKY_KH IS NULL
 AND PS_6TDN.PHATSINH_KH IS NULL

---- TẤT TOÁN
+--- TAT TOAN

--- 6 THÁNG ĐẦU NĂM
+-- 6 THANG DK

 SELECT COUNT(DISTINCT(TATTOAN_KH))  AS [PSG6TDN_SOLUONGKH]
 FROM